02 Using the graphical user interface Aifeducation - Studio

 This vignette introduces Aifeducation - Studio which is a graphical user interface for creating, training, documenting, analyzing, and applying artificial intelligence (AI).
 It is made for users unfamiliar with R or those who do not have coding skills in relevant languages (e.g., python).
 For more experienced users, the interface provides a convenient way for working with AI in an educational context.

-This article overlaps with vignette 02b Classification Tasks, which explains how to use the package with R syntax.
+This article overlaps with vignette 03 Using R syntax, which explains how to use the package with R syntax.
 We assume that aifeducation is installed as described in vignette 01 Get Started.
-The introduction starts with a brief explanation of basic concepts, which are necessary to work with this package.
+The introduction starts with a brief explanation of the basic concepts, which are necessary to work with this package.

 1.2 Basic Concepts

-In the educational and social sciences, assigning an observation to scientific concepts is an important task that allows researchers to understand an observation, to generate new insights, and to derive recommendations for research and practice.
+In the educational and social sciences, assigning scientific concepts to observations is an important task that allows researchers to understand an observation, to generate new insights, and to derive recommendations for research and practice.

 In educational science, several areas deal with this kind of task.
 For example, diagnosing students’ characteristics is an important aspect of a teachers’ profession and necessary to understand and promote learning.
 Another example is the use of learning analytics, where data about students is used to provide learning environments adapted to their individual needs.
 On another level, educational institutions such as schools and universities can use this information for data-driven performance decisions (Laurusson & White 2014) as well as where and how to improve it.
 In any case, a real-world observation is aligned with scientific models to use scientific knowledge as a technology for improved learning and instruction.